neo-project/neo-express/docs/worknet-command-reference.md

 ```

 Runs the branched blockchain locally.
 New blocks will be added to the chain every 15 seconds unless
-overridded with the `--seconds-per-block` option.
+overridden with the `--seconds-per-block` option.

 These new blocks added to the chain have *no* correlation to the blocks added to the public chain that
 was branched from.
 From the point of the branch, the original source chain and the local branched chain